SyedAlthamish/PostureMonitor_V.2.0/v.2.0/data/V.3.0/v.3.0 Raw/README.md

 This folder contains the Raw Datasets obtained directly from the MC's outputs contains the original data that was collected from various sources.
-These datasets may contain irrelevant columns and rows that are not needed for the machine learning models. but may be useful for analysis, diagnoses and debugging.
+These datasets may contain irrelevant columns and rows that are not needed for the machine learning models. but may be useful for analysis, diagnoses and debugging. - it also eliminates the Nan values form the raw values.

 The format of each .txt file is as follows:
     timestamp, 6*2 values, dt, sensor_no, posture state